Metalnem/sharpfuzz/README.md

 to .NET platform.
-If you want to learn more about fuzzing, my motivation for writing SharpFuzz, the types of bugs it can find, or the technical details about how the integration with afl-fuzz works, visit my blog post [SharpFuzz: Bringing the power of afl-fuzz to .NET platform](https://mijailovic.net/2019/01/03/sharpfuzz/).
+If you want to learn more about fuzzing, my motivation for writing SharpFuzz, the types of bugs it can find, or the technical details about how the integration with afl-fuzz works, read my blog post [SharpFuzz: Bringing the power of afl-fuzz to .NET platform](https://mijailovic.net/2019/01/03/sharpfuzz/).

 [afl-fuzz]: http://lcamtuf.coredump.cx/afl/